xAranaktu/FIFA-18---Career-Mode-Cheat-Table/README.md

  ## Traits

  Make sure you type a value by using your keyboard.
-Copy & paste method may not work Check [F.A.Q](#f.a.q) if you want to know how to add multiple traits.
+Copy & paste method may not work.

+ Check [F.A.Q](#f.a.q) if you want to know how to add multiple traits.